 MEC’s social responsibility program first received accreditation with the FLA in 2013 and we were reaccredited in 2016; the reaccreditation process generally happens every three years (dates may shift slightly depending on the FLA’s availability).
 With each reaccreditation, MEC receives reports that identify ways our social responsibly program can keep improving.
 The reports also recognize innovative and best practices MEC has accomplished to remediate labour violations and improve factory conditions.

 Finding ways to make our sourcing strategies better is something we’re always working on, and the recommendations from the FLA give us areas to focus on.
-As always, we want to provide members with high-quality products made in a way that respects the people who manufacture them.
+As always, we want to provide people with high-quality products made in a way that respects the people who manufacture them.